What Is Copy Editing? What Book Authors Need to Know

 What is copy editing?

-Copy editing (sometimes spelled copyediting) is a sentence-level edit that fixes grammar, punctuation, capitalization, and spelling errors, and that ensures that dates and numbers are properly written.
-A copy editor also finds and remedies inconsistencies and continuity issues.
+Copy editing (sometimes spelled copyediting) is a sentence-level edit that addresses grammar, punctuation, capitalization, and spelling errors and ensures that dates and numbers are properly written.
+A copy editor also finds and remedies internal inconsistencies.

 A copy editor’s main goal is to get the manuscript in alignment with the industry standards for proper English usage and to make sure the manuscript conforms with the standards laid out in a style guide—The Chicago Manual of Style, for example.

-Copy editors also format references and bibliographies and may even help to write and format book descriptions, captions, and jacket copy.
+Copy editors also format references and bibliographies and may even help format book descriptions, captions, and jacket copy.

 When does copy editing happen?